SethRobertson/GitBestPractices/index.md

 * Bug tracking

     Industry best practice suggests that you should have a bug tracking system.
 Hopefully you do.
-Well, I'm hear to tell you that integrating your bug tracking system with git makes the two systems one thousand times more effective.
+Well, I'm here to tell you that integrating your bug tracking system with git makes the two systems one thousand times more effective.
 Specifically, come up with a standard for tagging commits with bug numbers (eg. "Bug 1234: Adjust